fireh9lly/just-the-docs-forestry/docs/node-cheatsheet.md

 Also, check you are using the right expressions:

-* Check that you are putting the inequality in front of the equals sign for _greater than and equal to_ and _less than and equal to_ checks - PlayerCash>=300, not PlayerCash=>300.
+* Check that you are putting the inequality in front of the equals sign for _greater than and equal to_ and _less than and equal to_ checks - `PlayerCash>=300`, not `PlayerCash=>300`
 * Have you accounted for all possible conditions?
   * If you have set up a two-pathed branch for `DatedMiguel > 3` and `DatedMiguel < 3`, what happens if the player has dated him exactly 3 times?
+Use _greater than or equal to_ `>=` or _less than or equal to_ `<=` to avoid problems like this.
   * A variable that is being subtracted from can go into negative numbers.
-If the value represents an amount that shouldn't go lower than 0 - e.g. `playerGoldPieces`, `numberOfBugs` - this can cause unexpected behaviour.
-For numbers like this, it's best to use `max(ArrowsInQuiver -3, 0)` instead of `ArrowsInQuiver -3`.
+If the value represents an amount that doesn't make sense for it to go lower than 0 - e.g. `playerGoldPieces`, `numberOfGummyWorms` - this can cause unexpected behaviour.
+For numbers like this, it's best to use `max(ArrowsInQuiver -1, 0)` instead of `ArrowsInQuiver -1`.
 * Be careful using conditions to check for `Boolean=false`.
 When a Boolean variable cannot be found by VNKit, it defaults to _null_, not to false.
 Since you will usually be setting a story flag to True at the same time as you create it, it is usually better practice to check that a story flag has not been set by checking for `not Boolean`, which accepts both `Boolean=false` and `Boolean=null`.

 ### "I have a complex project with backstage processes that isn't working as it should."

-A good starting point is to add the Debug message action to every node that is potentially suspect.
-The Debug message action will push a message to Unity's console every time the node is active, which will make it easier to see if something is going wrong.
+A good starting point is to add the Debug message Action to every node that is potentially suspect.
+The Debug message Action will push a message to Unity's console every time the node is active, which will make it easier to see if something is going wrong.
 If you are debugging a loop process, make sure the Collapse button is not selected, so you can see the Debug messages appear in the order your project creates them.

 ### "My project where I have chained over a hundred empty Conditional hubs together seems to freeze for a couple of seconds."

 Each node takes one frame to run, so an extremely complex hub/selector structure may end up creating a tiny delay.
 In a situation where you were checking 60 conditionals in successive empty nodes, this delay could last 1 second.
-We think this is unlikely to cause any problems for most developers using VNKit as intended, but if it is giving you issues, please contact us.
-However, if you're reaching this limitation a lot, it is more likely that you are trying to do something that VNKit simply isn't very good at doing, and you would have better performance using a conventional scripting language.
+We think this is unlikely to cause any problems for most developers using VNKit as intended, but if you're reaching this limitation a lot, you are probably doing something experimental with VNKit that it was not designed to do.
+(And you probably know it.)